 DIY Sensory bottles can be a useful calming tool for anxious children with sensory needs and sensitivities, and kids that need help with self-regulation skills.

 Homemade Sensory bottles can also provide a way for children and adults of all ages to engage in portable no mess “safe” sensory play.

-Sensory bottles provide a way for all children (and adults) to engage in portable no mess sensory play.
-Older children can begin to examine the inner workings of the bottle and the items placed inside while younger children can investigate items that are not yet safe for them to touch.
+Older children can begin to examine the inner workings of the sensory bottle in order to learn basic science principles, while babies and toddlers can investigate small items that are not yet safe for them to touch.

-Calm down sensory bottles can be used to help calm a child when their emotions become overwhelming or as a meditation technique for children.
+A DIY calm down sensory bottle is most often used to help calm a child when their emotions become overwhelming.

-Focusing on the objects in the bottle help a child calm down and focus their attention.
+Focusing on the objects in the calm down jar will help a child calm down and focus their attention.

 As the bottle clears so does the mind.

 They work wonders for adults too!
-I have a few sitting on my desk to help me calm down, alleviate anxiety, meditate, focus, and help clear away writers block.
+I have a few DIY sensory bottles sitting on my desk to help me calm down, alleviate anxiety, focus, and help clear away writers’ block.

 Yes, they really work!